-Historically Schiphol Airport has experienced relatively low volatility of passenger traffic growth when compared with other airports rated by Moody's.
-In common with most European airports, the passenger numbers fell in 2009 (-8.1%), but traffic volumes began to recover in 2010 and have since grown faster than at competing hubs in Western Europe.
-Passenger traffic growth has been particularly robust in recent years up to 2018: +6%, +9.2%, +7.7% and +3.7% in 2015, 2016, 2017 and 2018, respectively, with origin and destination traffic growing even faster (+7%, +7.8%, +12.2% and +9.1%) reflecting a boost to inbound tourism and a generally more buoyant macroeconomic environment.
+Passenger traffic growth has been particularly robust historically with +6%, +9.2%, +7.7% and +3.7% year on year growth reported in 2015, 2016, 2017 and 2018, respectively, and with origin and destination traffic growing even faster (+7%, + 7.8%, +12.2% and +9.1%) reflecting a boost to inbound tourism and a generally more buoyant macroeconomic environment.
 In 2019 Schiphol Airport reported an increase in passenger numbers of only 0.9%, negatively impacted by the discontinuation of some airlines including Jet Airways and WOW.
+Travel restrictions in most European countries have caused severe traffic disruptions both in 2020 and in the first semester of 2021 with YTD traffic as of July 2021 still 79% below the same period in 2019.

-Exhibit 9 The proportion of transfer and transit traffic has decreased but remains high Origin and destination and transfer and transit passengers (million, LHS) and transfer and transit passenger as a proportion of total passengers (%, RHS)
+Exhibit 9 The proportion of transfer and transit traffic has been consistently decreasing but remains high Origin and destination and transfer and transit passengers (million, LHS) and transfer and transit passenger as a proportion of total passengers (%, RHS)